 - 1. The Company has formed the Nomination and Compensation Advisory Committee as voluntary committees of the Board of Directors. - 2.
-The Nomination and Compensation Advisory Committee deliberate on the following matters and report to the Board of Directors. - (1) Selection of director candidates and corporate auditor candidates; - (2) Compensation for directors; - (3) Succession planning for the chief executive officer; - (4) Analysis and evaluation of the effectiveness of the Board of Directors as a whole; and - (5) Other matters referred by the Board of Directors. - 3.
+The Nomination and Compensation Advisory Committee deliberate on the following matters and report to the Board of Directors. - (1) Appointment of director candidates and audit & supervisory board member candidates, or dismissal of directors and audit & supervisory board members - (2) Compensation for directors; - (3) Succession planning for the president and chief executive officer (president and executive officer); - (4) Amendment or abolition of Corporate Governance Guidelines

+- (5) Analysis and evaluation of the effectiveness of the Board of Directors as a whole; - (6) Matters concerning advisor, etc. who assumed the post after retiring from representative director and president; and - (7) Other matters referred by the Board of Directors. - 3.
 A majority of the Nomination and Compensation Advisory Committee members shall be independent outside directors.